NijikawaSatoki/NijiCalculator/BUILD.md

 Now for the actual building part!

-To compile the calculator, just run this (for the English version; replace `en-US` with `ja-JP` for the Japanese version):
+To compile the calculator, just run this:

 ```
-mcs en-US/MainProgram.cs en-US/NijiMath.cs -out:NijiCalculator
+mcs MainProgram.cs NijiMath.cs -out:release/NijiCalculator
 ```

-Windows users may have to change `-out:NijiCalculator` to `-out:NijiCalculator.exe`.
+Windows users may have to change `-out:release/NijiCalculator` to `-out:release/NijiCalculator.exe`.

 Alternatively, you could just run the `build-en-mono-linux` script (if you're on Linux or are using Termux on Android) or `build-en-mono-win64` script (if you're on Windows using MSYS2).